devgizzo/homerow/README.md

     key <FK16>   {      [ F16                    ]       };
     key <FK17>   {      [ F17                    ]       };
     key <FK18>   {      [ F18                    ]       };

+The launching of the applications in your distro is something you should take care of yourself using a script.
+I have modified Gnome Dash to Panel extension to show the shortcuts and to handle the keyboard shortcuts.
+But other distros have other ways to handle shortcuts.

+## Macos

+Macos version uses Karabiner-elements and Raycast or Kanata, Karabiner driver and Raycast.

 ## Windows
 A Windows version is easily created from the linux Kanata.kbd config.